Class and section have been moved to DOW 100 (linguistics building, corner of Grove and Temple), starting Thu Sep 5.

 - Office Hours:

-- Benedict’s office hours will be Wednesdays from 10-12 and Thursdays from 10-11 in AKW 202.
+- Benedict’s office hours are Tuesday 3-4pm and Wednesday 2-3pm in AKW 202.

 CS 276 is designed for a wide range of students.
 Undergraduates from all fields and humanities graduate students who are interested in digital humanities projects need only minimal programming experience.
 You should know what a variable, a loop, and a function are in some programming language; it doesn’t matter which.
 CS50, Yale’s CS 112, or equivalent are more than sufficient.
 There are no formal prerequisites.
-Yale humanities graduates with an interest in digital humanities are encouraged to join the class and may obtain credit with permission from their DGS.
+Yale humanities graduate students with an interest in digital humanities are encouraged to join the class and may obtain credit with permission from their DGS.

-- Yale: T 1:30-3:20, Th 1:30 - 2:20 for all students.
+- Yale: TTh 1:00-2:15 for all students.
 Thu 2:30-3:20 section for CS 276 students only for additional programming instruction and practice.

 You should consider taking this class if:

-- You are interested in learning more about the digital humanities;
+- You are interested in learning more about the digital humanities

-- You are considering majoring in Computing and the Arts or Computer Science and want to “test the waters” more first;
+- You are considering majoring in Computing and the Arts or Computer Science and want to “test the waters”

-- You are interested in web application development on group development projects, whether or not you are a CS major;
+- You are interested in web application development on group development projects, whether or not you are a CS major

 Please join the Piazza message board.
-Most announcements will be made via piazza rather than on the web site.
+Most announcements will be made via Piazza rather than on the website.
 They will never be made via Canvas.